ACT: Agentic Classification Tree: Methodology

-The optimization loop is repeated for up to \(K\) steps or until convergence.
-At each iteration, the current prompt \(p^{(k)}\) is used to partition the data, evaluate impurity, and analyze semantic error patterns via the LLM, as described above.
+The optimization loop runs for up to \(K\) steps or until convergence.
+At each iteration, the current prompt \(p^{(k)}\) is used to partition the data, evaluate impurity and analyze semantic error patterns via the LLM, as described above.
 These signals jointly inform the loss \(\mathcal{L}(p^{(k)})\), which is then used by \texttt{TextGrad} to generate a refined prompt \(p^{(k+1)}\).
-Among all prompts generated during the optimization process, \( p^{(0)}, p^{(1)}, \dots, p^{(K)} \), we select the one with the lowest impurity on the training set, i.e., \( p^\ast = \arg\min_k\, \delta(p^{(k)}) \).
+Among all candidate prompts \( p^{(0)}, \dots, p^{(K)} \), we select the one with the lowest training impurity \( p^\ast = \arg\min_k\, \delta(p^{(k)}) \).

-\paragraph{Tree construction} ACT builds the decision tree recursively in a top-down manner.
+\paragraph{Tree construction.} As summarized in Algorithm~\ref{alg:prompt-cart}, ACT builds the decision tree recursively in a top-down manner.
 At each node, the best prompt is optimized via the procedure described above.
-If the resulting subset is pure or meets a predefined stopping criterion (e.g., minimum node size — the number of training examples in the node —, Gini impurity below a threshold, or maximum depth), a leaf node is created.
+If the resulting subset is pure or meets a predefined stopping criterion (e.g., minimum node size, Gini impurity below a threshold, or maximum depth), a leaf node is created.
 As in classical decision trees, the leaf is assigned the majority class label among the examples it contains.

-The complete ACT procedure is summarized in Algorithm~\ref{alg:prompt-cart}.
+\paragraph{Tree interpretability.} Decision trees, which rely on transparent structures and parameters to make decisions, are widely considered to be interpretable~\cite{molnar2020interpretable}.
+Owing to its shallow decision-tree structure and natural-language node questions, ACT exhibits the same desirable properties.
+In practice, interpretability depends on both the tree depth (i.e., the number of questions along a decision path) and the clarity of the questions.
+Accordingly, we restrict the tree depth to 2--4 to keep decision paths concise and explicitly instruct \textsc{TextGrad} during training to generate simple questions and limiting the number of logical clauses (\texttt{and}/\texttt{or}) to at most $L = 2$, as detailed in Appendix~\ref{appendix:prompt_constraints}.